amclark42/so-youre-planning-to-vote-2020/README.md

 ### Voting by mail

 Some states, such as Colorado, vote entirely by mail every year—ballots are sent to all registered voters before an election.
 Otherwise, voting absentee lets you vote by mail, usually because you physically can’t go to the polls.
 This year, many states have fewer restrictions on absentee voting because of the Covid-19 pandemic.
-Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee.
+Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee. ([Vote.org](https://www.vote.org/absentee-voting-rules/), [FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))

-* If you need to, apply to vote by mail ASAP.
+* If you need to, apply to vote by mail ASAP. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))
   * If you’re able and if your local government allows it, consider submitting your application without mailing it, by:
     * applying online,
     * emailing or faxing the application, or
     * hand-delivering the application.
   * If mailing the application, allow at least a week for the application to arrive.
 Two or three weeks to be on the safe side.
   * You may need to follow up to make sure your application has been accepted and is valid.
+* In some places, you may need to have your vote witnessed or notarized, or you may need to include proof of ID. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))
 * Some places will offer secure drop boxes for returning your ballot.
   * If you have concerns about leaving your ballot in one of these boxes, check the website of your local election authority.
 They may have information about their security measures, such as:
     * placing ballot boxes in high-traffic areas,